Nancy Pelosi: The most powerful woman in American politics. Period.

 A month later, Ms Pelosi provided a preview of things to come during a now-infamous meeting with Mr Trump and her Senate counterpart, Chuck Schumer, in the Oval Office.

 In the weeks following the 2018 election, some Democrats had suggested that Ms Pelosi’s time as leader should come to a close.
-In particular, some centrist Democrats believed that replacing her would make the party more popular because her decade-plus in leadership had made her a hate object for Republicans, who frequently caricatured her as an out-of-touch, wealthy liberal from ultra-progressive San Francisco who was at odds with the values of so-called “real America”.
+In particular, some centrist Democrats believed that replacing her would make the party more popular because her decade-plus leadership had made her a hate object for Republicans, who frequently caricatured her as an out-of-touch, wealthy liberal from ultra-progressive San Francisco, who was at odds with the values of so-called “real America”.

 Mr Trump alluded to the rumblings among some Democrats when Ms Pelosi and Mr Schumer visited to discuss how to pass a much-needed bill to keep the US government open through the end of 2018.